USEPA/power-sector-dev-portal/content/ggplot/using-the-theme/using-the-theme.md

                     legend_position = 'none')
     image: "/assets/images/ggplot/using-the-theme/unnamed-chunk-7-1.svg"
     alt: "An image of a bar chart showing generation resource mix by fuel type built in ggplot with the custom theme_capd() theme applied.
 Tick marks have now been added to the x-axis labels and the legend had been removed to show that that’s possible.
 The default color scheme is still applied."
-  - content: |
-      Lastly, we can add the `scale_fill_capd_discrete` function to apply a custom color palette for fuel types.
-    code: |
-      gg_ex_bar +
-         theme_capd(grid_lines = c('major','minor'),
-                    axis_lines = 'vert',
-                    ticks = TRUE,
-                    legend_position = 'none')
-    image: "/assets/images/ggplot/using-the-theme/unnamed-chunk-8-1.svg"
-    alt: "An image of a bar chart showing generation resource mix by fuel type built in ggplot with the custom theme_capd() theme applied.
-The custom fuel type color palette from the CAPD data visualization style guide has now been applied so that the colors of the bars match the fuel type they’re representing."
   - title: "General theme info"
     level: 3
     content: |